 What about melatonin?

 Due to the concerns I’ve mentioned here, I’ve opted not to use melatonin.
-Fortunately, the strategies mentioned above have worked beautifully for my family.
+Fortunately, the strategies mentioned above have worked well for my family.

-Did I miss something?
-Please share what’s helped your little ones in the comments below!
+What’s helped your little ones?
+Please let me know in the comments below!

 Want more research-backed natural remedies?